 - A 50/50 split treats the regions as equally valid, accepting more European financial and industrial exposure in exchange for lower overall concentration risk and higher current income from dividends.

 Choosing among these ranges depends more on portfolio objectives than market timing.
-Investors who need growth and can tolerate drawdown volatility should tilt toward higher US weights, accepting the concentration that comes with technology sector dominance.
-Investors who want steadier income and are willing to sacrifice some upside participation during growth rallies should tilt toward higher European weights, capturing the dividend characteristics and lower valuations that come with that region’s sector composition.
+If you need growth and can tolerate drawdown volatility, tilt toward higher US weights and accept the concentration that comes with technology sector dominance.
+If you want steadier income and are willing to give up some upside during growth rallies, tilt toward higher European weights and capture the dividend characteristics and lower valuations that come with that region’s sector composition.
+Bloomberg’s equity markets coverage tracks the valuation spread between these regions in real time, which helps you pressure-test whatever starting weight you choose.

-The key is making this choice based on portfolio purpose rather than recent performance, as chasing whichever region has outperformed lately tends to result in buying concentration after it has already delivered returns and selling diversification exactly when it starts to help.
+The key is making this choice based on portfolio purpose rather than recent performance.
+Chasing whichever region has outperformed lately tends to result in buying concentration after it has already delivered returns and selling diversification exactly when it starts to help.
+Set your weights, define your rebalancing triggers, and let the structure do the work.

 FAQ